Duke in New York-Summer

 Eligibility: Open to students from all majors.
 Non-Duke students and DKU students are not eligible for this program.
 3.0 GPA with exceptions on a case-by-case basis.

-Primary Contact: Eileen Anderson
+Primary Contact: Taylor Black

 Events and Tours of the City